who we are

 When she’s not at work, you’ll find her reading, camping, hiking with her husband and two dogs, gardening, baking or working on stained glass projects.

-A JBS volunteer turned employee, Jade brings a background as a private preschool and public-school K-12 educator.
-Her duties at JBS include managing and leading events, overseeing the rental of the Center’s facilities, and hands-on maintenance of the buildings and grounds.
-She also coordinates the volunteer program and oversees the use and upgrade of much of the Center’s technology and software, including the livestreaming eagle camera.
+A Crandall ISD Alumna and JBSWC Steward turned Employee, Jade brings a background as a private preschool/public K-12 educator.
+Her duties include managing and leading bird and herp tours, as well as rental/corporate boardwalk tours, overseeing the rental of the Center’s facilities, and hands-on maintenance of the buildings and grounds.
+She also oversees much of the Center’s technology, software, and website, including both of the 2025 and 2026 Eagle Tower camera replacement projects.

 An inveterate learner, Jade has taken many conservation and environmental education programs.
-She’s a Texas Master Naturalist and has completed the Native Plant Society of Texas’ Native Landscape Certification Program, Birding for Fun, the Texas Project WILD Suite (which she now facilitates), Project Learning Tree and many Cornell Lab of Ornithology courses.
+She’s a Texas Master Naturalist and has completed the Native Plant Society of Texas’ Native Landscape Certification Program, Birding for Fun, TPWD’s Project WILD Suite (which she now facilitates), Project Learning Tree, and many Cornell Lab of Ornithology courses.
+As of 2026, she will have completed both of the acclaimed and world-renowned Southeastern Master Herpetologist and Master Herpetologist Programs through the Amphibian Foundation with an aspiration of bringing the Master Birder program back to North Texas!

 She also holds a Bachelor of Science in music education with a minor in child psychology from the Honors College at Texas A&M University – Commerce (now East Texas A&M University).

-A citizen of the U.S., the U.K. and Ireland, Jade is learning Icelandic and has a donkey and Anatolian-Pyrenees rescue dogs.
-She also protects and manages wildlife habitat for bald eagles and scores of other species at her home in Kaufman.
+A citizen of the US, UK, and Ireland, Jade enjoys riding her motorcycle and has Anatolian-Pyrenees rescue dogs.
+She also protects and manages wildlife habitat for bald eagles and scores of other species at her home in Kaufman-Crandall.
+One of her favorite plants is our endemic Yucca pallida (pictured left).

 Thomas Strimpel, Education Coordinator